FAQs

 1. What is integrative counselling?

 Integrative counselling draws on different therapeutic approaches to suit each individual’s needs.
-Rather than following one single method, I combine elements from various models (such as person-centred, CBT, and mindfulness-based approaches) to provide a flexible, personalised way of working together.
+Rather than following one single method, I combine elements from various models (such as person-centred, CBT, psychodynamic and Gestalt approaches) to provide a flexible, personalised way of working together that is most helpful to you.

 2. How can counselling help with stress, burnout, or anxiety?

-Counselling offers a safe and confidential space to explore what’s contributing to your feelings of stress or overwhelm.
-Together, we can develop greater self-awareness, build coping strategies, and find ways to restore balance, confidence, and clarity in your daily life.
+I offer a safe, warm and confidential space to explore what’s contributing to your feelings of stress or overwhelm.
+Together, we can work towards greater self-awareness, build coping strategies, and find ways to restore balance, confidence, and clarity in your daily life.

 3. What can I expect in the first session?